catid/tabby/README.md

 #### Protocol Rationale

 Since the client does not need to authenticate itself during the protocol, it is easier to implement and simpler to analyze than e.g. FHMQV.
+As a result Tabby also offers deniability, in that no client authentication is performed in the clear (nor at all): All of the client's public information is randomly generated for each new connection.
+So there is nothing to indicate WHICH client is making the request in reality.

 The client generates a new CP and CN for each connection, which makes the public information hash H of CP, CN, EP, SP, and SN difficult to control by